The best home and style deals and sales to shop this weekend

 Trying out new beauty products or clothing can be tough when everything costs a fortune.
 Luckily, this weekend, you can score deals on makeup, clothing, accessories and hair products that will help change up any look on a budget.

-- Up to 40 percent off summer styles, no code needed.
-Shorts start at $40.
+- Up to 40 percent off must-have styles (both in-store and online)